rub1e/Javascript-stopwatch/README.md

 # Javascript stopwatch

 This is a javascript stopwatch, based in part on [this Qunit tutorial] (https://github.com/docdis/learn-qunit).
-It will have the following functions:
+It has the following functions:

 * Start/continue
 * Stop/pause
-* Split
+* Split (record split times)
 * Reset

-I might make it look pretty, I might not.
+It's not pretty, but it gets the job done.